spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/03-aws.md

     - Cloud Account - Select the desired cloud account.
 AWS cloud accounts with AWS credentials need to be pre-configured in project settings.
     - Region - Choose the desired AWS region where you would like the clusters to be provisioned.
     - SSH Key Pair Name - Choose the desired SSH Key pair.
 SSH key pairs need to be pre-configured on AWS for the desired regions.
 The selected key is inserted into the VMs provisioned.
-    - Static Placement - By default, Spectro Cloud uses dynamic placement wherein a new VPC with a public and private subnet is created to place cluster resources for every cluster.
-These resources are fully managed by Spectro Cloud and deleted when the corresponding cluster is deleted.
+    - Static Placement - By default, Palette uses dynamic placement wherein a new VPC with a public and private subnet is created to place cluster resources for every cluster.
+These resources are fully managed by Palette and deleted when the corresponding cluster is deleted.
 Turn on the Static Placement option if its desired to place resources into preexisting VPCs and subnets.

 <InfoBox>
  The following tags should be added to the public subnet to enable auto subnet discovery for integration with AWS load balancer service.